-So, you’ve successfully launched in your home markets, sales are strong and customer feedback positive.
+So, you’ve successfully launched in your home markets, sales are strong and customer feedback is positive.
 Your product or service has a global market appeal, which can create further growth and success for your company and brand.
+So how do you expand your business into Europe?

 To maintain momentum and to continue rapid growth it’s now time to expand internationally and grow your business into new markets.
 But two key questions continue to crop up: